MarcGrol/golangAnnotations/README.md

     rm *Wrapper.go
     go generate

-Observe that for each annotated struct wrapping functions have been created
+Observe that for each annotated struct wrapping functions have been created in [example]( example/)

 ## Raw example: